FNScence/CSAFAP-config-package/README.md

 - Q10: Why do I stop running when using the jumpthrow binds?
   > Autostop configs interfer with (W-)JT binds.
 Make sure to use default movement (for JT), or movement configs with default W-bind (for W-JT).

-- Q11: Why does my quickswitch (or whatever you bound Q to) not work anymore?
-  > The instant window flash on Anubis overwrites the keybind of Q. If you don't want to use it, search for it in MAIN.cfg (CTRL+F) and change/delete it.

-- Q12: How to bind custom commands to the radiowheel (without using the config package?
+- Q11: How to bind custom commands to the radiowheel (without using the config package?
   > You can find the most basic set of configs to bind your own radio commands on my Discord in the ***pinned messages*** of the `#auto-lineup-config`-channel.
   > Join the **CS AFAP DISCORD SERVER** [HERE](https://discord.gg/cs-as-fast-as-possible-992407294866370681).
   > - Step 1: